typotheque/public-documentation/source-file-requirements.md

 ## README.md

 Maintain a README.md file next to your source files.
-This file is valuable for documenting anything that’s not self-explenatory in the source files.
+This file is valuable for documenting anything that’s not self-explanatory in the source files.

 In particular, document the meaning of any persisting glyph color marks.